The-Z-Labs/bof-launcher/README.md

 This project provides:

-1. [bof-launcher](#bof-launcher-library) - programming library for BOF management
+1. [bof-launcher](#bof-launcher-library) - programming library for BOF management.
-2. [z-beac0n](#z-beac0n) - a custom-written stage-1 (pre-C2) solution engineered with small footprint, stealth and modularity in mind
+2. [z-beac0n](#z-beac0n) - a custom-written stage-1 (aka pre-C2) solution featured bof-launcher.
+Engineered with small footprint, stealth and modularity in mind.
-3. [Z-Labs BOFs collection](#z-Labs-bofs-collection) - growing collection of OS-specific and cross-platform BOFs handy to use during red team engagements
+3. [Z-Labs BOFs collection](#z-Labs-bofs-collection) - growing collection of OS-specific and cross-platform BOFs handy to use during red team engagements.

 See [here](#building-all-components) for bulding instructions.